TimHanewich/Misc-Articles/Dataverse-Application-Users-API/readme.md

 In this guide, I'll walk through how to set up this integration:

 ## Step 1: Create Service Principal (App Registration) in Azure
-The first step is to visit [the Azure Portal](https://portal.azure.com/#home) to create your *app registration* - this serves as a registration of the particular app/service you are building that your app/service will use to authenticate into your tenant.
-By having this app registration (service principal) as mechanism, we can ensure fine-grain control over exactly what the app can and cannot do in your tenant.
+The foundation of a secure integration is a distinct identity.
+We start by visiting [the Azure Portal](https://portal.azure.com/#home) to create an App Registration.
+This creates a Service Principal, which is a dedicated identity for your application that exists independently of any human user.
+By using a Service Principal instead of a service account, you move away from vulnerable passwords and toward a model of explicitly defined permissions, ensuring your app has exactly the access it needs to your tenant and nothing more.

 Visit the Azure portal at [portal.azure.com](https://portal.azure.com) and navigate to the Microsoft Entra ID service.